-3. Breast tenderness (usually localised to the area of the blockage), with redness and heat
+3. Breast tenderness (usually localised to the area of the congestion / ductal narrowing), with redness and heat

 4. Headache and flu like muscle aches

-In a study of almost 3500 women this technique was found to be highly effective (Zhao et al 2014).
+In a previous version of this blog I recommended the SSRMT technique to remove blockages (Seven Step Recanalisation Manual Therapy).
+In a study of almost 3500 women this technique was found to be highly effective (Zhao et al 2014) in resolving symptoms of mastitis.
 After just one treatment 91.3% of the women had complete resolution of symptoms.
 A further 4.9% had marked improvement, 2.4% had some improvement and only 1.5% had no improvement.
 The 8.8% of the women who had not had a complete resolution had a further treatment 3 days later, and 7.6% had complete resolution, 0.8% had marked improvement and 0.4% had some improvement.
 NONE had no improvement after the 2nd treatment.

 The technique comprises the following 6 steps: